140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Electrochemical

-Beings whose nervous systems operate on bioelectricity so advanced they can interface directly with electronic systems and power grids.
+Beings whose nervous systems run on bioelectricity strong enough to interface directly with electronic systems and power grids.

 Cryogenic